Fort Worth's Future of Air Mobility

 •

-⚡ Federal eIPP Selection (March 2026): Texas + Archer Aviation selected for U.S. DOT's eVTOL Integration Pilot Program — Archer Midnight launching Texas air taxi ops H2 2026
+Federal eIPP Selection (March 2026): Texas + Archer Aviation selected for U.S. DOT's eVTOL Integration Pilot Program — with integration planning active for Texas operations while FAA certification requirements remain in force

 -